ranusTeam41/KinovRise-Activator-KRA-/README.md

 If you cannot do method 1 as above, then we come to method 2: use KinovRise.exe, download it from the Release section, then run with administrator rights and activate as usual.

+### Note !!

+Note: The license will be renewed for 180 days when the user activates, then it will be renewed by the client connecting to the KinovRise server.
+If after 180 days the system does not renew, the user will reactivate to use!
+If the license activation fails, the user will use the Troubleshooter to Active Windows with the KinovRise license.
+Thank you!

+### Not supporting versions
+Some versions are not supported: updating !!

 <p align="center">From RanusTeam : Made with Love ❤️</p>